Giyorgis of Segla: Early life

-It is said that he was born in either in Tigray or Wollo and that his parents were of noble descent.
-Giyorgis' father was Hezba Tseyon, a court chaplain of emperor Dawit I. His father was known by his contemporaries as "a comprehender of the Scriptures like Salathiel" (Salathiel refers to Ezra the Scribe) and his mother was Emmena Seyon.
+It is said that he was born either in Tigray or Wollo and that his parents were of noble descent.
+Giyorgis' father was Hezba Tseyon, a court chaplain of emperor Dawit I. His mother was ʾEmmena Ṣeyon who hailed from the Walaqa region.

+His father was known by his contemporaries as "a comprehender of the Scriptures like Salathiel" (Salathiel refers to Ezra the Scribe) and his mother was Emmena Seyon.
 Giyorgis is among the monks who are claimed to have been students of Ethiopian saint and monastic leader Iyasus Mo'a at Lake Hayq's prominent monastery, which had become a place of pilgrimage already during Iyasus Mo'a's lifetime.
 The beginning of Giyorgis' career was not without hardship.
 He was so slow in learning that his teacher had lost hope at one point.
 Ethiopian education of the time relied heavily on memorization, and without showing ability one would not get very far in studies where knowledge was preserved orally.
 It has been told that: